 - We organise the Action on Plastic website – our focus is on providing individuals, organisations and communities with information, ideas, tools and resources to reduce their plastic footprint

-Due to COVID-19, we have currently suspended our regular meetings which are usually held every last Saturday of the month at 1pm at Atelier Stroud, 1st Floor 19A Lower Street.
+- We organise litter picks, talks, demonstration and workshops.
+Our local volunteer meetings will resume in September 2021 and are held every last Saturday of the month at 1pm at Atelier Stroud, 1st Floor 19A Lower Street.